BrookhavenNationalLaboratory/pyLightRafters/doc/source/dev_guide/git_guide.rst

-   mkdir ~/my_source  # Any directory will do cd ~/my_source     # but this is the scheme I use git clone git@github.com:github_user_name/pyLight.git
+   mkdir ~/my_source  # Any directory will do cd ~/my_source     # but this is the scheme I use git clone git@github.com:github_user_name/pyRafters.git

 where `github_user_name` is replaced with your user name.
 You may be asked to unlock your sshkey or authenticate in some way and to accept the RSA key of the remote host (say yes).
-Once you have done this you should have a folder `pyLight` in your current directory which contains the most up-to-date version of the code.
+Once you have done this you should have a folder `pyRafters` in your current directory which contains the most up-to-date version of the code.